-The DSI program is a work in progress It has existed for many years and will continue for many more.
+The DDS examiner along with a SSA medical consultant work together to make the initial case decision.
+The DSI program is a work in progress with changes occurring often.
+The program has existed for many years and will continue for many more.
 Don't let these incremental changes in the disability process bother you.
-Simply adapt to whatever SSA instructs and your advocate service will do just fine.
+Simply adapt to whatever SSA instructs and your advocacy service will do just fine.